pivotal-cf/docs-aws-services/creating.html.md.erb.md

 <p class="note"><strong>Note</strong>: S3 service instances use default region and tags settings configured by the PCF operator during the installation of the Service Broker for AWS.</p>

 To create an S3 bucket with custom settings, use `cf create-service SERVICE PLAN SERVICE-INSTANCE` with the `-c` flag.
 For instance, you can use custom settings to create a bucket in a specific region to lower latency for users.
-The following example  creates a bucket in the Tokyo region:
+The following example  creates a bucket in the Tokyo region with tag values k1=v1:
-<pre class="terminal">$ cf cs aws-s3 standard tokyobucket -c '{ "CreateBucket": { "CreateBucketConfiguration": { "LocationConstraint": "ap-northeast-1"} } }'</pre>
+<pre class="terminal">$ cf cs aws-s3 standard tokyobucket -c '{ "CreateBucket": { "CreateBucketConfiguration": { "LocationConstraint": "ap-northeast-1"} }, "PutBucketTagging": { "Tagging":{ "TagSet": [ {"Key" : "k1", "Value": "v1"}]}} }'</pre>

 <p class="note"><strong>Note</strong>: Developers can supply additional configuration parameters to service instances at update and bind times.</p>